Controlling the spread of infectious diseases with the use of patient isolation rooms remains key to maintaining a safe care environment.

 Available for Category 3G Zone 2 applications and can be supplied with EEx nA or EEx d motors.

-COVID-19 is not considered airborne however the risk of the virus spreading through inhaling respiratory droplets meant that it was crucial for infected patients to be isolated where possible.
+COVID-19 is considered airborne and surface transferable so the the high risk of the virus spreading during the pandemic meant that it was crucial for infected patients to be isolated where possible.
 It is important moving forward that hospitals have the correct systems in place in the event of urgent and increased demand for isolation rooms to control the spread of infection.

 Other Hospital Rooms that Should be Negatively Pressurised